Molokini Crater

 Show all

-Set off Maui's southern coastline, Molokini Crater is only accessible by boat, powerboat, or raft.
-Popular departure points include Maalaea Harbor and Kihei Boat Ramp.
-The Molokini snorkel tours that leave from Maalaea Harbor are on large, stable boats, whereas tours that leave from Kihei Boat Ramp are on small rafts that are faster and bumpier, shortening the overall travel distance.
+Set off Maui's southern coastline, and protected by the Molokini Shoal Marine Life Conservation District, Molokini Crater is only accessible by boat, powerboat, or raft.
+Popular departure points include Maalaea Harbor and the boat ramp in Kihei.
+Tours that leave from Maalaea Harbor are on large, stable boats, whereas tours that leave from the Kihei Boat Ramp are on small rafts that are faster and bumpier, shortening the overall travel distance.

 Show all